How does GIFCT define terrorism and violent extremism?

 How do I join a GIFCT Working Group?

-We encourage you to apply to join a GIFCT Working Group when they are refreshed each summer.
+We encourage you to apply to join a GIFCT Working Group when they are refreshed each year.
 Working Groups run on an annual basis and bring together experts from diverse stakeholder groups, geographies, and disciplines to offer advice in specific thematic areas and deliver on targeted, substantive projects.
 Each year, we refresh working groups to update themes and focus areas and to allow new participants to join.
 Participants work with GIFCT to prepare strategic work plans, outlining objectives, goals, strategies, deliverables, and timelines.